Which place is cheaper, Kuala Lumpur or Athens?

 Athens is a great destination for shopping.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.

-Both Athens and Kuala Lumpur are family-friendly destinations.
+Both Athens and Kuala Lumpur are excellent family-friendly destinations.

 You'll find plenty of family-friendly things to do in Athens.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.